Phantas0s/mouseless-dev/content/posts/grep-basics-mouseless.md

 +++
 date = "2021-04-01"
 draft = false
-title = "grep: The Basics"
-aliases = [
+title = "The Basics of grep With Examples" aliases = [
     "grep-beginner-mouseless",
 ]